antonyvam/nDTomo/README.md

 Extra packages to be installed (not essential)
 ----------------------------------------------

-NeuralNets with Tensorflow (make sure to follow these instruction for GPU support: https://www.tensorflow.org/install/gpu):
+Neural networks were built/tested using Tensorflow; make sure to follow these instruction for GPU support: https://www.tensorflow.org/install/gpu.
+As an example:

 ```pip install tensorflow==2.7 tensorflow-addons==0.15```